-But the biggest howler is the otherwise fantastic moment when Batman fist-fights a sword-wielding goon, because a stunt double performs the entire scene, including static shots Keaton could easily have done.
+But the biggest howler is the otherwise fantastic moment when Batman fights a sword-wielding goon because a stunt double performs the entire scene, including static shots Keaton could easily have done.
 It’s now excruciatingly obvious a “cowled imposter” is suddenly playing Batman for a few minutes.
 Oh, and while the extensive use of miniatures and background matte paintings is charming and very nostalgic for kids of the ‘80s, there are many shots where it’s painfully obvious it’s a toy Batwing with a plastic Batman sat motionless in the cockpit, like something out of Thunderbirds.

 Other areas of the movie have aged very well.
 The production design of Gotham City is still my favourite of the many variations we’ve seen, as it’s a fantastic blend of architectural styles.
-You can’t actually tell when Batman takes place, because everyone dresses like they’re in period gangster movie (so many fedora hats!), the cars look like they’re from the 1970s, and yet there’s technology that places it in the mid-’80s.
+You can’t actually tell when Batman takes place, because everyone dresses like they’re in period gangster movie (so many fedora hats!), the cars look like they’re from the 1970s, and yet there’s evidence of technology that places it in the mid-’80s.
 It’s clearly an alternate universe.
 I also love the Batman costume.
 It’s so rubbery and heavy looking, although the weight clearly limited what could be done physically.
 There’s no hope of Batman being as lithe and nimble as his illustrated counterpart, alas.
 The sleek Batmobile and Batwing are also iconic designs that have become my abiding image of those vehicles, although I know older generations can’t shake Adam West’s wheels from their mind.